History of Senegal: A trading economy

 The Black Code, enacted in 1685, regulated the trafficking of slaves in the American colonies.

 In Senegal, trading posts were established in Gorée, St. Louis, Rufisque, Portudal and Joal and the upper valley of the Senegal River, including Fort St. Joseph, in the Kingdom of Galam, was in the 18th century a French engine of trafficking in Senegambia.

 In parallel, a mestizo society develops in St. Louis and Gorée.

-Slavery was abolished by the National Convention in 1794, then reinstated by Bonaparte in 1802.
+Slavery was abolished by the National Convention in 1794, then reinstated by Napoleon in 1802.
 The British Empire abolished slavery in 1833; in France it was finally abolished in the Second Republic in 1848, under the leadership of Victor Schœlcher.

 The progressive weakening of the colony

 In 1815, the Congress of Vienna condemned slavery.
 But this would not change much economically for the Africans.

-After the departure of Governor Schmaltz (he had taken office at the end of the wreck of the Medusa), Roger Baron particularly encouraged the development of the peanut, "the earth pistachio", whose monoculture would be long because of the severe economic backwardness of Senegal.
+After the departure of Governor Schmaltz (he had taken office at the end of the wreck of the Medusa), Jacques-François Roger Baron particularly encouraged the development of the peanut, "the earth pistachio", whose monoculture would be long because of the severe economic backwardness of Senegal.
 Despite the ferocity of the Baron, the company was a failure.

 The colonization of Casamance also continued.
 The island of Carabane, acquired by France in 1836, was profoundly transformed between 1849 and 1857 by the resident Emmanuel Bertrand Bocandé, a Nantes businessman.